Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Cluster representation for Linear HAR processes

-In the previous section we established existence results, to continue our study we aim for a specific class of HAR processes on which a lot of calculations are possible.
-To draw a parallel, in the study of Hawkes processes, linear Hawkes processes play a major role since they allow lot of calculations due to their famous cluster representation \cite{hawkes_cluster_1974}.
-Cluster representation allows to quantify exactly and isolate the impact of each point in the future.
-We will be able to derive a similar cluster representation for HAR processes with \textit{linear} parameters.
+In order to go further in the analysis, we now focus on a subclass of HAR processes for which explicit computations become tractable.
+In analogy with linear Hawkes processes and their cluster representation \cite{hawkes_cluster_1974}, linear HAR processes play a central role as they also admit a cluster representation, which allows one to isolate and quantify the contribution of each point to future events.
 We define the $\lm$ class, the class of linear parameters, as follows.